Tracing Geodesic Paths

 double length |

-length of the traced path (generally equals norm of traceVec unless tracing stopped early due to hitting a boundary/barrier edge or due to the iteration limit maxIters ) |
+length of the traced path (generally equals norm of traceVec unless tracing stopped early due to hitting a boundary/barrier edge or due to the iteration limit maxIters) |

 Tangent Spaces

-is specified as a vector in the tangent space of the starting point.
+The input traceVec is specified as a vector in the tangent space of the starting point.
 The meaning of this vector depends on whether the starting point is located on a vertex, edge, or face of the mesh.
 Tangent space in geometry central are discussed in more detail on the Quantities page, but we give a brief overview here.

-.
+Given any mesh element (i.e. vertex, edge, or face) p, the x-axis of the tangent space at p points in the direction of p.halfedge().
 The y-axis then points 90 degrees counterclockwise from the x-axis.
 (This is slightly more complicated at vertices, where one must use rescaled corner angles to define these directions.
 See the discussion of vertex tangent spaces) for more details.